-Detail information for grouped events is shown in the following table.
-You can check the box for Enable log to enable the grouped events.
+Detailed information about event groups is shown in the following table.
+You can check the box for Enable log to enable reports from the grouped events.
 All default values are enabled (checked).
 The log for system events can be seen in Status > System Log.

-Syslog Event Types
+System log Event Types